The Richard Snyder Memorial Publication Prize

 - Hard-Copy Submissions: Bound by a single clip: No Folders or Notebooks, Please

 - Two title pages: one with name, address, and phone number and one with title only

 - $25 reading fee made payable to The Ashland Poetry Press

 For notification, enclose a letter-sized self-addressed, stamped envelope.
 All manuscripts other than the winning one will be recycled.

+Submissions for 2016 will open in January 2016.
 Look for our announcement in an upcoming issue of The Writers' Chronicle (AWP) and Poets & Writers.